rreja/Repmatch_stats/README.rst

-Peak-pair Statistics
+Replicate-match Statistics
 ================

 Introduction
 -------------

-The scripts in this repository can be used to perform some basic statistics on the peak-pairs.
-The peak-pair file is the output file obtained by running cw-peak-pair python script on the peak call file.
+The scripts in this repository can be used to perform some basic statistics on the replicate-match files.
+The replicate-match files are the output file obtained by running rep-match python script on the peak-pair file.

-The basic operations include calculating a) the mean and median of peak-pair occupancy, b) peak-pair mode, c) Counting the number of orphans, d) Fraction of all mapped reads that reside in peak-pairs and, e) Signal to noise ratio in the dataset.
+The basic operations include counting a) peak-pairs in replicates and increasing window quantile scan of peak-pairs in replicates.

 Requirements
 ------------

 - The script only requires Perl_ (5 or higher) to run.
-- The input tag file should have the idx/tab extension and should be of the form (chr,index,forward,reverse,value(optional column)).
-- The peak-pair files should be in the standard gff format.

 THE SCRIPT WILL BREAK IF: